The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 - An applicant worked for at least one year but was rejected for an SIV.

-The P-2 program does not accept applicant self-referrals.
+The P-2 program does not accept self-referrals from applicants.
 Referrals must be made by the senior-most U.S. citizen employee of the media organization’s or NGO’s headquarters in the United States.
 Any individual who meets the requirements can be referred.
 Under current State Department guidance, this program does not require:

 - A minimum length of employment on the relevant project, grant, or contract.